Bright Botanical Suzani Wallpaper

 PURCHASE RUSH PRINTING HERE

 Bring the garden inside with our Bright Botanical Suzani Wallpaper.
 Our wallpaper uses the newest eco-friendly technology to reflect the texture and uniqueness of archival textiles while having a smooth surface for modern living.
 Made to order in small batches.

-Material: Digitally printed on standard white clay coated paper
+Material: Digitally printed on double-width white clay coated paper

 Finish: Traditional paper feel, smooth print surface, matte finish to minimize glare

 Our inks are UL ECOLOGO® Certified for reduced environmental impact and UL GREENGUARD GOLD® Certified for low chemical emissions.
 Our wallpapers meet AgBB criteria for low VOC emissions.

 Width: 54” W printed trimmed, comes 60" untrimmed